 However, the relatively free lives which the people have enjoyed for the last 10 years have left a mark.

 Poverty drastically fell.
 A modernization of the economy resulted in rapid economic growth.
 Almost 20 million people got internet access.
 Media censorship was abolished.
-The number of women and girls getting an education climbed so dramatically that women nowadays outnumber men at every level of education in Myanmar.
+The number of women and girls getting an education climbed so dramatically that women nowadays outnumber but at every level of education in Myanmar.

 The people of Myanmar - especially women - have made clear to the world and to dictator Min Aung Hlaing that they will not sit back and watch while the military erases the development which the people have worked so hard for.